reactjs/ko.react.dev/content/docs/hooks-faq.md

 }
 ```

 We'll test it using React DOM.
-To make sure that the behavior matches what happens in the browser, we'll wrap the code rendering and updating it into [`ReactTestUtils.act()`](/docs/test-utils.html#act) calls:
+To make sure that the behavior matches what happens in the browser, we'll wrap the code rendering and updating it into [`ReactTestUtils.act()`](/docs/test-utils.html#act) calls.

 ```js{3,20-22,29-31}
 import React from 'react';